galaxyproject/training-material/topics/transcriptomics/tutorials/ref-based/tutorial.md

 >    >
 >    {: .question}
 >
-> 3. **MultiQC** {% icon tool %}: Aggregate the FastQC reports with
+> 3. **MultiQC** {% icon tool %}: Run MultiQC to aggregate the FastQC reports
 >      - "Which tool was used generate logs?" to `FastQC`
 >      - "Type of FastQC output?" to `Raw data`
 >      - "FastQC output" to the generated `Raw data` files (multiple datasets)
 >
-> 4. Inspect the webpage output from MultiQC
+> 4. Inspect the webpage output from MultiQC for each FASTQ
 >
 >    > ### {% icon question %} Questions
 >    >
->    > What is the quality for the sequences for the different files?
+>    > What do you think of the quality of the sequences?
 >    >
 >    > > ### {% icon solution %} Solution
 >    > >
->    > > Everything seems ok for 3 of the files.
-But for GSM461180_2, the quality seems to decrease quite a lot at the end of the sequences
+>    > > Everything seems ok for 3 of the files but for GSM461180_2 the quality decreases quite a lot at the end of the sequences
 >    > >
 >    > {: .solution}
 >    >
 >    {: .question}
 >
-> 2. **Trim Galore** {% icon tool %}: Treat for the quality of sequences by running Trim Galore! with
+> 2. **Trim Galore** {% icon tool %}: Trim low quality sequences by running Trim Galore! with
 >      - "Is this library paired- or single-end?" to `Paired-end`
 >      - First "Reads in FASTQ format" to both `_1` fastqsanger datasets (multiple datasets)
 >      - Second "Reads in FASTQ format" to both `_2` fastqsanger datasets (multiple datasets)
 >
 >    > ### {% icon question %} Questions
 >    >
->    > Why do we run Trim Galore! only once on a paired-end dataset and not twice, once for each dataset?
+>    > Why do we run Trim Galore only once on a paired-end dataset and not twice, once for each dataset?
 >    >
 >    > > ### {% icon solution %} Solution
 >    > >
 >    > > Trim Galore can remove sequences if they become too short during the trimming process.
-For paired-end files Trim Galore! removes entire sequence pairs if one (or both) of the two reads became shorter than the set length cutoff.
+For paired-end files Trim Galore removes entire sequence pairs if one (or both) of the two reads became shorter than the set length cutoff.
 Reads of a read-pair that are longer than a given threshold but for which the partner read has become too short can optionally be written out to single-end files.
 This ensures that the information of a read pair is not lost entirely if only one read is of good quality.
 >    > >
 >    > {: .solution}
->    >
 >    {: .question}
 >
 {: .hands_on}

-As the genome of *Drosophila melanogaster* is known and assembled, we can use this information and map the sequences on this genome to identify the effects of *Pasilla* gene depletion on splicing events.
+As the genome of *Drosophila melanogaster* is known and assembled, we can use this information and map the sequences to this genome to identify the effects of the *Pasilla* gene depletion on splicing events.

 # Mapping

-To make sense of the reads, we need to determine to which genes they belong.
+To make sense of the reads we need to determine to which genes they belong.
 The first step is to determine their positions within the *Drosophila melanogaster* genome.
 This process is known as aligning or 'mapping' the reads to a reference.

 > ### {% icon comment %} Comment
 >
 > Do you want to learn more about the principles behind mapping?
 Follow our [training]({{site.baseurl}}/topics/sequence-analysis/)
 {: .comment}

-Because in the case of a eukaryotic transcriptome, most reads originate from processed mRNAs lacking introns, they cannot be simply mapped back to the genome as we normally do for DNA data.
+With eukaryotic transcriptomes most reads originate from processed mRNAs lacking introns, therefore they cannot be simply mapped back to the genome as we normally do for DNA data.
 Instead the reads must be separated into two categories:

 - Reads that map entirely within exons
 - Reads that cannot be mapped within an exon across their entire length because they span two or more exons